-Instructors (Kaiwhakaako) work with offenders in prison to help them gain new skills and qualifications to improve their chances of finding real jobs when they’re released.
-Instructors teach both in the classroom and on the job.
-They oversee offenders' work and assess their skills in a professional manner.
+Instructors (Kaiwhakaako) work with people in prison to help them gain new skills and qualifications to improve their chances of finding real jobs when they’re released.
+Instructors teach both in the classroom and on the job, overseeing work and assessing skills in a professional manner.

 Kaiwhakaako have the same classification as corrections officers and, as such, complete the same initial training as corrections officers.
 They also receive training for the teaching aspect of the role to ensure they develop the skills necessary to share their trade knowledge effectively.

 Skills we look for